kchens/kchens.github.io/pages/words/06_12_2014_The_Odin_Project_Private_Events.md

 	has_many :attended_events, through: :event_relationships, source: :attended_event

+######camelcase & model names
+When generating a phrased-name model (Event Relationships), beware of the camelcase.
+While you can run `rails g model EventRelationships`, it will create a `event_relationships.rb` file (notice the underscore).
+However, through the code (like in `User.rb` or `Event.rb`), the model should be referenced as `event_relationships`.
+See above in the many-to-many relationship mapping notes for an example.

 ####Questions/Comments/Reminders
 ######`:event` vs `@event` for `form_for`
 When the `EventsController#new` doesn't create an `@events` variable, `:events` is used instead